datamindedbe/conveyor-templates/.github/PULL_REQUEST_TEMPLATE.md

 Don't forget to add your changes to the changelog.md when starting a PR.
 -->

-- [ ] I have updated te CHANGELOG.md
+- [ ] I have updated the CHANGELOG.md

 ## What changes were proposed in this pull request?
 <!--